Young people at the memorial service at the "Cap Arcona" memorial at the Tannenberg cemetery in Grevesmühlen, 1974.

 For the new Cap Arcona Documentation Center in Neustadt in Holstein, scheduled to open in 2028, the exhibition organizers are seeking personal accounts of how the events of May 1945 were remembered in the decades that followed.

-On May 3, 1945, thousands of concentration camp prisoners lost their lives in Lübeck Bay during attacks on the Cap Arcona and other ships.
+On May 3, 1945, thousands of concentration camp prisoners lost their lives in the Bay of Lübeck during attacks on the Cap Arcona and other ships.
 Hundreds of people were murdered in the water, on the beach, and during a death march in Neustadt in Holstein.
 For many decades, memorial cemeteries, monuments, and exhibitions in Schleswig-Holstein, Hamburg, and Mecklenburg-Western Pomerania have commemorated these events at the end of World War II, and memorial events are held regularly—for example, in Neustadt, Haffkrug, Timmendorf, Groß-Schwansee, Grevesmühlen, Klütz, and on the island of Poel.

 A documentation center with a new exhibition is now being established in Neustadt in Holstein.
 This exhibition will not only provide information about May 3, 1945, and the events leading up to it, but will also focus on the commemoration and remembrance of these events in the decades that followed.